srives/dsi-toolkit/Readme.txt

 2. GTP Services helped do development on this tool in 2022 (creating this file)

+3. Assuming you have the ZIP containing all the source code for the DSI Toolkit:
-3. Place the DSI toolkit in some code path.
+   Place the DSI toolkit in some code path.
 In the case of GTP, the code is located here:

          C:\repos\DSI\revit-toolkit\